 on the 17th of August 2015 my father would have become a hundred.
 I liked him, and have missed him since he died eleven years ago.
-I remember my grandfather, but my father’s mother passed away before I was born.
+I remember my grandfather.
+However, my father’s mother passed away before I was born.
 I have a small, carved horse that my aunt told me had been cut when my grandfather was a small boy, while he was sitting on somebody’s lap.
 I don’t remember on who’s.
 On the other side I met both of my mother’s parents; but in the sixties diabetes was something people died from, so her father went before I got aware of life that way.
 My mother’s mother told me what her mother’s name was, but that was about all.

 What I am trying to tell is that I know little about my grandparents.
 And zero about my great grandparents.
 Nothing; it’s strange to think about.
 These days I probably could find out a lot by just sitting here hitting this keyboard.
 But I am less curious than I’d like to admit.